Tasks#

 YAML File (task.yml)#

-• Useful as documentation for the task
+• Serves as documentation for the task

 task.yml